Monetizing AI Mods: How to Sell Your Generative Levels & Skins

 2. Overwolf (CurseForge)

-- Best For: Selling "Raw" Assets to Developers.
-If you used AI to generate a cool 3D castle, sell the .FBX file here.
+- Best For: Selling "Raw" production files to working developers.
+If you utilize AI to generate a highly detailed 3D medieval castle, you can sell the raw .FBX or .OBJ file directly.

 Part 3: The Legal Guide to Selling Mods (2026 Edition)